mrfansi/easypanel-autoscaler/README.md

 ## Logs

-The autoscaler logs all activities to `autoscaler.log` in the same directory.
+The autoscaler logs all activities to `autoscaler.log` in the parent directory of the bin folder.
 The log includes:

 - Service CPU usage
 - Current replica count